algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 export default App;
 ```

 We will change the state of `App` from within the `Hit` component later so that it will update the `defaultRefinement` of each respective `VirtualRefinementList`.
-To be able to handle with that cleanly, let's add a lifecycle hook in `VirtualRefinementList`:
+We want to use this new data with our connector every time it changes, so let's add a lifecycle hook in `VirtualRefinementList`:

 ```jsx
 const equals = (arr1, arr2) =>